 Videos are not just to creating a beautiful backdrop for your site’s ‘hero area’.
 2016 is predicted to be a year in which more video will be used on sites.
 What’s important is to use them effectively.
 Here are some tips:

 According to some industry professionals, mobile website traffic will overtake desktop this year.
 That puts the issue of vertically aligned layouts front and centre, so to speak.

 Long scrolling lead pages became an extremely popular web design element last year.
-This year they could become a designer’s best friend as more and more people access websites from devices rather than desktops.
+This year they could become a designer’s best friend.
+As more and more people access websites from devices rather than desktops.

 The last thing mobile users want to do is spend their time tapping unnecessarily.
 So give them what they need on your lead page.
 They’re more likely to scroll than to tap a hidden menu.
 Besides, it’s proven that people don’t mind scrolling.

 UX stands for User Experience.
 Popular philosophy among web designers is that entire sites should be designed with the user’s start-to-finish experience in mind.
 This means targeting a website’s architecture towards making a user’s interaction with the site as natural and intuitive as possible.
-The more interactive the site, the better the conversion rate from visitor to user to customer.
+The more interactive the site, the better the conversion rate from the visitor to the user to the customer.

-The ecommerce boom and the proliferation of mobile devices for viewing websites are two of the major influences behind the birth of true UX design philosophy.
+The e-commerce boom and the proliferation of mobile devices for viewing websites are two of the major influences.
+Behind the birth of true UX design philosophy.

 Of course, understanding these trends is only the first step to having a pioneering website.
 The best practice is to use a marketing and communications agency.
 Such as JEV, to help you squeeze every drop of potential out of your website.